acbates/SnappyUX/README.md

 # Snappy UX

 ### A little backstory ( just skip it )...
-2003, as a contractor for a bespoke software company, an idea was had which would allow us to create UI's in a fashion similar to how we wrote Java Swing applications;
+2003, working for a small software company, an idea was had which would allow us to create UI's in a fashion similar to how we wrote Java Swing applications;
 each thing on screen had a box, and block of code responsible for that block.
 These blocks were components.
 Components could have sub components.
 Components could be given data,